 Several Haynes lab members will present their latest research at the 2016 Synberc Spring Retreat at UC Berkeley March 22-25.

-Congratulations to Haynes lab undergraduate researcher Jiaqi Wu, who has been invited to give an oral and poster presentation at the 2016 Institute of Biological Engineering (IBE) Conference in Greenville, SC April 7-9, 2016.
+Congratulations to Haynes lab undergraduate researcher Jiaqi Wu, who has been invited to give a poster presentation at the 2016 Institute of Biological Engineering (IBE) Conference in Greenville, SC April 7-9, 2016.
 Continue reading “Jiaqi Wu to Present at IBE 2016”

 Dr. Karmella Haynes’ article discussing Chan et al.’s recent work on genetic containment of genetically modified organisms has been published in Nature Chemical Biology, part of the Nature Publishing Group.
 Continue reading “Haynes’ News & Views is published in Nature”